munir-v/deep-work-tracker/README.md

     python3 setup.py py2app
     ```
 3. Launch application by double-clicking app or open via Terminal.
-4. (Optional) Move application to application folder and add to Login Items to launch on system startup.
+4. (Optional) Move application to application folder and enable the "Start at Startup" to launch on system startup.